Sheila-Ha/note-taker/README.md

 by Sheila Hanson ![Github license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description <!-- omit from toc -->
-  - This application is a Note Taker that can be used to write, save and delete notes.
+  - This application is a Note Taker app that can be used to write, save and delete notes.
 The Note Taker app uses Express.js back end and saves and retrives note data from the JSON file.
 The deployment is run through Heroku for this application.

 ## Table of Contents <!-- omit from toc -->